 What I hadn’t bargained for was, the extra moistness the broken blueberries would add to this cake.
 And plenty of fresh lemon zest added means this Lemon Blueberry Bundt Cake delivers moist, flavourful, cake perfection, in every bite!

-After baking the beautiful Flower Vanilla Bundt Cake for little baby Florrie and her mum, I wanted to make another cake with a sunny, Spring theme.
+Since baking the beautiful Flower Vanilla Bundt Cake for little baby Florrie and her mum, I wanted to make another cake with a sunny, Spring theme.
 So I chose my Blossom Bundt by Nordic Ware and set about creating the recipe.

 I always prefer to use lemon zest in a cake, as it imparts a wonderful, zingy, lemon flavour.
-The lemon juice, from the zested lemons, has its own starring role.
+And the lemon juice, from the zested lemons, has its own starring role.
 Added to icing sugar to form the glaze for this cake, it is the first taste to hit your tongue as you bite into this cake, jolting your tastebuds awake!